blackmagic-debug/bmputil/README.md

 **Note:** This tool is not yet listed on crates.io.
 So unfortunately you can't install it using cargo directly yet.
 **Note:** We don't currently have pre-built binaries/installers available.
 But they are planned.

+## Windows

+Installation is done with the above instructions, with one additional prerequisite.
+You will need to install the [Windows Driver Kit 8.0 redistributable components](https://go.microsoft.com/fwlink/p/?LinkID=253170) (link from [this](https://learn.microsoft.com/en-us/windows-hardware/drivers/other-wdk-downloads) page).
+If you are cross compiling to Windows, you will need to set the `WDK_DIR` environment variable to the path of the extracted WDK redistributable components.

+bmputil on Windows will also attempt to automatically setup driver installation on first run.
+This is extra experimental, and will require administrator access on the first run.

 ## Features